Workzone Furnishop

 Surface mount power modules are standalone units installed on top of conference tables.
 It’s easy to access the power and data ports.

-There is no need to modify your conference table.
+There is no need to modify your conference table wiring.
 This is the most popular in conference tables.
 You just buy the unit and install it on top of your existing table.

 Wondering why they are popular?
 Yes, most of our customers, in our experience, would just prefer these types.